agude/agude.github.io/_posts/2017-05-21-caltrain_visual_schedule.md

 image_alt: >
   A Southern Pacific Railroad commuter train in Redwood City, circa August 1980.
-The train is grey with a bright red square painted on the front containing the letters "SP" in white.
+The train is grey with a bright red square painted on the front containing the letters 'SP' in white.
 categories: caltrain
 ---